kalavattam/2024_Sir2/work_rDNA_fanc-processing.md

     "XV" "XVI"
 )

-#  For each chromosome, setting the end position as the last bp - 1
+#  For each chromosome, set the end position as the last bp - 1
 unset Ar_regions && typeset -A Ar_regions=(
     ["I"]=230217
     ["II"]=813183